Roeperni/bomarkdown/README.md

 You can also edit the UserIcons.json to remove unwanted types and a folder with the default icons is packaged with the exentsion.

+After an icon update you can launch the bomarkdown.updatesnippets command to update the item type in the snippet

 ### Edit UserIcons.json
 This command is only in the command palette.
 It opens the selected json icon file for edition